dbertella/hector/src/content/index.md

 ![page 13](../images/page13.png)

-“Don’t finish it: we can still be friends!"
+"Don’t finish it: we can still be friends!"
 Tries Hector one more time
 Desperately...